 Don’t forget that floors and ceilings make great projection surfaces, too!
 Try taking your guests by surprise with a ghost that materializes over their heads or a horde of zombies that comes clawing through the ceiling.

-Project 'Plaster Disaster' from Zombie Invasion! onto your ceiling and enjoy your guests's reactions.
+Project ‘Plaster Disaster’ from Zombie Invasion!
+Decoration Collection onto your ceiling and enjoy your guests’ reactions.

 Or, for added scares, light the path to your bathroom by projecting spiders or roaches on your hallway floor.
 You’ll love watching your guests jumping around trying to avoid the swarm.

-Crawling spiders from Creepy Crawlies 2 will send your friends screaming.
+Crawling spiders from Creepy Crawlies 2 Decoration Collection will send your friends screaming.

 Projecting onto props

 If you want to create a memorable experience for your trick-or-treaters, setting up a singing pumpkin trio is a great way to leave a lasting impression.
-All you need is your projector, a copy of Jack-O’-Lantern Jamboree, and three pumpkins (both real and artificial ones work great, but if you’re planning to display this effect outside, be sure to attach artificial pumpkins to their surface with sticky tape so they don’t tip over in the wind).
+All you need is your projector, Jack-O’-Lantern Jamboree or its sequels Jack-O’-Lantern Jamboree 2 and Jack-O’-Lantern Jamboree 3 decoration collections, and three pumpkins.
+(Both real and artificial pumpkins work great, but if you’re planning to display this effect outside, be sure to attach artificial pumpkins to their surface with sticky tape so they don’t tip over in the wind.)

-See how we created our singing pumpkin trio using real pumpkins and a scene from Jack-O'-Lantern Jamboree.
+See how we created our singing pumpkin trio using real pumpkins and a scene from Jack-O’-Lantern Jamboree Decoration Collection.

 For haunted graveyard displays, projecting spiders or cockroaches from Creepy Crawlies 2 directly onto tombstone props will provide you with an amazingly realistic effect.
 And, as an added bonus, the light from your projector will illuminate your headstones, allowing them to be seen at night.
 To preserve the illusion and keep your guests guessing, be sure to place an extra tombstone behind your projector so it’s hidden from view.

-Spiders from Creepy Crawlies 2 make a great addition to any tombstone prop.
+Spiders from Creepy Crawlies 2 Decoration Collection make a great addition to any tombstone prop.

-You may have noticed that there’s a new display mode available for our two newest digital decorations, Witching Hour and Phantasms.
-This new mode is called 3DFX Mode, and was designed with our new AtmosGEAR 3DFX Form in mind.
-The form is an easy-to-assemble frame that’s about the size and shape of a life-size mannequin.
-When covered with the included fabric, it creates a shroud that’s the perfect size and shape for creating a life-like digital character.
+Projecting onto AtmosFX’s 3DFX Form qualifies as prop projection, too.
+For those who have never seen it, the form is an easy-to-inflate vinyl form that is about the size and shape of a life-size mannequin.
+When covered with the included projection shroud, it is the perfect size and shape for creating a life-like character.
 When any 3DFX Mode effect is projected onto its surface, the form springs to life.
+There are several AtmosFX Decorations that are optimized for the 3DFX Form.

 Surface projection tips